bogdanmic/git-flow-feature-arc-UNSUPPORTED/README.md

  		git flow feature finish   # it executes "arc amend" at the beginning of the normal process

+#### How does this file modify my flow?
+The new flow for a feature looks something like this:

+	git flow feature
+	git flow feature start <name> [<base>]
+	git flow feature review
+	git flow feature finish <name>

 I hope this is clear enough.
 If not, ask and maybe i will listen :)

 #### Works on